tobyink/rust-tada/README.md

 Options:
-  -f, --file <FILE>       the path or URL for todo.txt
+  -f, --file <FILE>       the path or URL for todo.txt -l, --local             look for files in local directory only
       --no-date           Don't automatically add a creation date to the task --max-width <COLS>  maximum width of terminal output --colour            coloured output